On a generalization of affinoid varieties: The bornology of coefficientwise convergence

-We notice that algebraically $K_n \cong \cO_{k^n, 0}$, the ring of germs of analytic functions on $0 \in k^n$ when $k = \R, \C$ and is isomorphic to it's rigid counterpart if $k$ is non-archimedean.
-Moreover, given any $x \in k^n$ we can consider a neighborhood basis of $x$ by polydisks and obtain $K_n(x) \cong \cO_{k^n, x}$ as a direct limit of $k$-Banach algebras as above.
-We call $K_n(x)$ the $n$-dimensional $k$-Stellen algebra over $x$.
-So, it's clear that $K_n \cong K_n(x)$ and hence we can put on $K_n(x)$ the bornology of coefficientwise boundedness induced by that isomorphim.
-Therefore we have the following:
+We notice that algebraically $K_n \cong \cO_{k^n, 0}$, the ring of germs of analytic functions at $0 \in k^n$, when $k = \R, \C$, and it is isomorphic to its "rigid-analytic" counterpart if $k$ is non-archimedean.
+Moreover, given any $x \in k^n$ we can consider a neighborhood basis of $x$ by polydisks centred in $x$ and obtain $K_n(x) \cong \cO_{k^n, x}$ as a direct limit of $k$-Banach algebras over these polydisks.
+We call $K_n(x)$ the $n$-dimensional $k$-stellen algebra centred in $x$.
+It is clear that there is an isomorphism $K_n \cong K_n(x)$ of algebras and we can put on $K_n(x)$ the bornology of coefficientwise boundedness induced by this isomorphism.
+We have the following proposition.